DOX69/Databricks-Certified-Data-Engineer-Associate/README.md

 --Can be JSON, TXT, CSV , TSV, parquet
 ```

-2 Challenges : we want to query files (using Spark SQL) and **manualy define our schema** and create **delta table** .
+ ✌️Challenges : we want to query files (using Spark SQL) and **manualy define our schema** and create **delta table** .
 To overcome this,
-* And CT USNG OPTION LOCATION (CT UOLO) to define schema
+* CT USNG OPTION LOCATION (CT UOLO) to define schema
-* We have CTAS that can create a delta table
+* And We have CTAS that can create a delta table

 => we combine this with view so we have the benefits of each solutions